Job vacancies at Medical Detection Dogs

 - Experience of the creation and monitoring of training budgets to ensure best use of the charity’s money

 - Experience of developing externally validated training programmes

 PERSONAL ATTRIBUTES AND OTHER REQUIREMENTS

-- Attention to detail is essential.
+- have excellent attention to detail

 Values & Behaviours

 Working at Medical Detection Dogs will be a richly rewarding experience.
 Our Values & Behaviours encapsulate who we are, what we stand for and what it will feel like to be part of our team: